 Any retaliatory action or conduct taken by any person against a person who has sought relief under this Protocol is strictly prohibited and will be regarded as a distinct violation of the University's Policy Prohibiting Harassment and Discrimination and/or a violation of the Code of Student Conduct if the person engaged in retaliatory action is a student.

-In addition to University disciplinary action, a person who engages in a sex-based offense may be the subject of criminal prosecution and/or civil litigation.
+In addition to University disciplinary action, a person who engages in a Title IX Offense may be the subject of criminal prosecution and/or civil litigation.
 A police report must be made for criminal prosecution to be considered by the local prosecuting attorney.
 The chances of successful prosecution are greater if the report is timely and is supported by the collection of medical and/or legal evidence.

 The Miami University Police foster a safe campus environment by doing the following:

 Other information sources including the following: